 ACDC, a phenotype of Cannatonic, is a balanced hybrid strain containing large amounts of CBD and little to no THC.
 ACDC, when grown correctly, expresses a 20:1 CBD to THC ratio, and because of this typically low level of THC, the strain produces almost no cerebral effect.
-ACDC usually tests between 16-24 percent CBD, making it an excellent choice for patients who need to treat pain, inflammation, anxiety, epilepsy, MS, and the harsh side effects of chemotherapy without feeling high.
-In fact, THC can test as low .2%, which legally classifies the strain as hemp, and may be used to make products for intractable pediatric epilepsy as well.
+ACDC usually tests between 16-24 percent CBD, making it an excellent choice for people who want to try it without feeling too high.
+In fact, THC can test as low .2%, which legally classifies the strain as hemp.

 Overview of ACDC